photoprism/photoprism/pkg/clusters/README.md

 var data [][]float64

 // Create a new KMeans++ estimator with 1000 iterations,
-// a maximum of 8 clusters and default (EuclideanDistance) distance measurement c, e := clusters.KMeansEstimator(1000, 8, clusters.EuclideanDistance)
+// a maximum of 8 clusters and default (EuclideanDist) distance measurement c, e := clusters.KMeansEstimator(1000, 8, clusters.EuclideanDist)
 if e != nil {
 	panic(e)
 }